revng/revng/docs/FromIRToExecutable.rst

        possible to catch attempts to open ``/proc/self/map`` and redirect it somewhere else transparently.

-:unknownPC: Function handling the situation in which the code at an address that
+:unknown_pc: Function handling the situation in which the code at an address that
              should be executed has not been translated (see `GeneratedIRReference.rst`_).
 It is basically an error handling function that is supposed to never return.

 :newpc: As seen in `GeneratedIRReference.rst`_, each input instruction is
         delimited by a call to a ``newpc`` function.
 This function is not just a